execstream/execstream-platform/README.md

 - All endpoints return _JSON_.
 - Maximum limit for pagination is _100 items per page_
 - Base64 images are _NOT_ supported for content banner uploads
-- OAuth integration available for Google and LinkedIn
 - JWT tokens are stored in HttpOnly cookies for security
 - Rate limiting may apply to prevent abuse